Xharos/optimization/README.md

 Download from this [permalink](https://doi.org/10.5281/zenodo.620228) the ``network_edges.csv`` and ``load_signal.csv`` that are too heavy for git and place these files under ``src/main/resources/``.

+Comment the first line of these two files with a #.

 ---
 # Docker